 According to DxOMark, the iPhone 8 was “one of the best-performing mobile device cameras” they ever tested (at the time of release).
 The iPhone 8 received a score of 92, with highlights touting some of the best HDR performances, an accurate auto-focus, good stabilization, and “very good color rendering under almost all lighting condtions.”

 While newer versions of the iPhone received a higher camera rating, the iPhone 8 score of 92 is resectable.
 For reference, you can see how the iPhone 8 compares to newer models of the iPhone on the DxOMark smartphone reviews page.

 Another key aspect to consider when choosing an older model iPhone is the software.
 It is understood that Apple will not roll out software updates forever, but it is good when you know the phone is still getting current updates.
 This is the case with the iPhone 8 and 8 Plus.
 When these phones launched in 2017, they were running iOS 11.0.
-As of today, Apple is still supporting the 8 and 8 Plus with software updates, and the devices are running the most current version of iOS.
+As of today, Apple is still supporting the 8 and 8 Plus with software updates, and the devices are running the most current version of iOS 15.

 Some early models of the iPhone received regular software updates for about 3 years, however, that update time has gotten longer as newer and newer models have been released.
-For example, the iPhone 5 and iPhone 6 both received software updates for about 5 years.
-If that pattern follows, we would expect to see the iPhone 8 get software updates for a few more years, possibly into 2022.
+For example, the iPhone 5 and iPhone 6 both received software updates for over 5 years.
+If that pattern follows, we would expect to see the iPhone 8 get software updates for a few more years, possibly into 2023.